AtsushiSakai/PythonRobotics/README.md

 ![PythonRobotics/figure_1.png at master · AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics/raw/master/PathPlanning/RRT/animation.gif)

-This script is a simple path planning code with Rapidly-Exploring Random Trees (RRT)
+This is a simple path planning code with Rapidly-Exploring Random Trees (RRT)

 Black circles are obstacles, green line is a searched tree, red crosses are start and goal positions.